COVID-19: Brunei unveils lockdown exit plan - The Scoop

 BANDAR SERI BEGAWAN – The government on Monday announced a three-phase COVID-19 pandemic exit plan that will finally see Brunei loosen its 18-month travel restrictions when 70 percent of the population is fully vaccinated.

-Inbound and outbound travel to specific countries will be allowed for fully vaccinated individuals under the National COVID-19 Recovery Plan’s second or “transition phase”.

-Before the gradual reopening of borders, a travel green list of low-risk countries will be released to guide travellers on quarantine requirements.

-The easing of travel curbs could come as soon as next month, with authorities saying the 70 percent vaccination coverage is expected to be reached by the end of November.
+The easing of travel curbs could come as soon as next month, with authorities saying that 70 percent vaccination coverage is expected to be reached by the end of November.

-However, officials had earlier said the lifting of restrictions would also depend on the state of the healthcare system.
+Under the second or “transition phase” of the National COVID-19 Recovery Plan, inbound and outbound travel to low-risk countries will be allowed for fully vaccinated individuals and a “green” list will be drawn up to guide travellers on quarantine requirements.

-A travel ban has been place since the pandemic began in March last year, with only essential travellers permitted to enter and leave the country after seeking approval from the Prime Minister’s Office.
+The travel ban has been place since the pandemic began in March last year, with only essential travellers permitted to enter and leave the country after seeking approval from the Prime Minister’s Office.

-Outlining details of the COVID exit roadmap, Minister at the Prime Minister’s Office YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said the recovery plan consists of the preparation, transition and endemic phases.
+Outlining details of the COVID exit roadmap, Minister at the Prime Minister’s Office YB Dato Dr Hj Mohd Amin Liew Abdullah said the recovery plan consists of the preparation, transition and endemic phases.
 The latter is set to take effect when the country hits its 80 percent vaccination target.

 The exit strategy plan aims to “facilitate a safe transition from pandemic to endemic, with hopes of minimising disruptions to everyday life”, the minister said.